CSFCloudLabs/Fabric-Cloud-Lab/Instructions/Labs/13-real-time-dashboards.md

 1. Open a new browser tab and paste the copied link to navigate to the shared dashboard.
 Sign in again with your Fabric credentials if prompted.
 1. Explore the dashboard, using it to see the latest information about bikes and empty bike docks across the city.

-## Clean up resources

-When you've finished exploring your dashboard, you can delete the workspace you created for this exercise.

-1. In the bar on the left, select the **icon** for your workspace.
-2. In the the toolbar, select **Workspace settings**.
-3. In the **General** section, select **Remove this workspace**.